 When you go out to see the northern lights, you want to have the best camera for Northern Lights with you, which is why we are dropping down some items you will need and explaining why it’s important for you to pack these.

-Most DSLRs that perform well in low-light conditions will do a decent job at taking photos of the northern lights, but having a full-frame camera would be ideal for minimizing grain or noise and maximize the crispness of the photos.
+Most DSLRs that perform well in low-light conditions will do a decent job at taking photos of the northern lights, but having a full-frame camera for photojournalism would be ideal for minimizing grain or noise and maximize the crispness of the photos.
 If you are taking a bridge camera with you, make sure it’s a digital bridge camera.

 Always set up your camera on a sturdy tripod when shooting the northern lights.
 Make sure the tripod is strong and doesn’t wobble because that would certainly ruin your images.